TheodoreRed/study-app/README.md

 ### User Authentication (Djoser)

 - `/auth/` - User registration, login and logout
+- `/auth/users/ - Provide username and password in POST to create a new user account
 - `/auth/login/` - Log in a user
-- `/auth/logout/` - Log out a user
+- `/auth/logout/` - Log out a user/ invalidates their authentication token
 - `/auth/password/reset/` - Request a password reset
 - `/auth/password/reset/confirm/` - Confirm a password reset
 - `/auth/password/change/` - Change a user's password